microsoft/react-native-windows-samples/docs/IReactPackageProvider-api-windows.md

-This interface is to be implemented by package creators.
+Implement this interface to provide custom native modules and view managers.